decasia/transverse-store/README.md

 - DATABASE_NAME - mysql database name for your environment
 - DATABASE_USERNAME - mysql username
 - DATABASE_PASSWORD - mysql password
+- REDIRECT_ON_LTI_AUTH - where to redirect users who authenticate via LTI integration.

+Note on `REDIRECT_ON_LTI_AUTH`: this would normally be a route in the accompanying Ember application.
+It should contain the magic string `JWT_VALUE`, which will get replaced by a valid [JSON Web Token](https://jwt.io/) for authorized users.
+A good value for developers is `http://localhost:4200/user/token/JWT_VALUE` (if you run Ember's standard local dev server).

 ## Open Source